Singapore Street Art: Joo Chiat and Katong

 The bulk of Singapore‘s tourist sights are located in the downtown heritage areas, but for a district with a unique history and strong food culture, head east to Tanjong Katong and Joo Chiat.
-This area is known to locals for maintaining its Peranakan heritage – Peranakan being the blended culture borne from the intermarrying of of indigenous Malays with nomadic Chinese and Indians that found their way to Southeast Asia back in the day.
-There has also been an uptick in mural creation in this area, so here’s my guide on where to find street art in Tanjong Katong and Joo Chiat.
+This area is best known to locals as a stronghold for the Peranakans – a culture resulting from the intermarriage of immigrants and locals unique to this region – you’ll find that Peranakan heritage reflected in the architecture, shops and cuisine around here today.

 Tanjong Katong